 docker-compose.
 Let’s cover both.

 But before we do that, let’s create a Docker network.
 The network will allow our containers to “talk” among themselves.

 docker network create nginx-proxy

-From now on, we need to ensure that we’re always adding new containers to the
+From now on, we need to add new containers to this

 nginx-proxy Docker network.